besatb21/libraryWebAPI/README.md

 DESICLAIMERS:

+- a wwwroot/images folder must be created, I did not upload mine, since it contains images already, so I specified in the gitignore.
 -   I am aware that there is a discrepancy between the styling used in the book_add_update component and the styling used in the rest of the app.
 This is because, I am used to Bootstrap for projects which I do not know the framework beforehand.
 As I got the hang of it, I used MUI more and more.
 - I have not hashed the password